smolsn13/ryokou/README.md

 On Days 4 and 5 I worked mostly on adding functionality to the Trips page, getting the search functions to display in select dropdown menus through Materialize.
 I added some jQuery logic to make dropdown menus appear depending on a previous dropdown selection, so users only see the relevant choice.
 I had difficulty getting businesses to appear on my trip page under specific categories, so this was my main goal going into the weekend.

-Days 6 and 7 were spent adding an edit and delete function to my businesses, so users can remove businesses they want to visit or change the category they are assigned to in their account.
+The last two days were spent adding an edit and delete function to my businesses, so users can remove businesses they want to visit or change the assigned category in their account.
 The PUT and DELETE routes were difficult to get working, but some trial and error with jQuery and the routes paid off in the end.
+These were the most difficult part of the project, along with getting the lists of categories to display on the individual Trip page.

 ## Technologies Used
 * HTML, CSS, Javascript, jQuery
 * Node JS, Express, bcrypt, ejs
 * Materialize CSS
-* Sequelize, postgres
+* Sequelize, PostgreSQL

 ## Future Enhancements
 Some features I would like to add: